 Raising Teacup Pigs

 Because of their intelligence, teacup pigs are inclined to get bored fairly quickly.
 It is a good idea to keep them entertained as much as possible.
 If they have nothing else to do, they may start chewing on anything they can get their teeth around.
 They need about as much attention as most dogs to stop them from getting into mischief.
 Frequent owner interaction is very important to keep them happy.
-Giving them love and care is essential if you don’t want problems to arise.
+They need love and care, if you don’t want problems to arise.
 Chew toys are a good source of entertainment for pet pigs.

 Although it is possible to keep a teacup pig in your backyard, a much larger area is recommended for your pet to feel comfortable and happy.
 They like lots of space to keep them calm and relaxed.

-Taking your pet pigs out for a daily walk will give it enough exercise to keep its weight under control.
-Since they love to eat, weight gain can become a problem if you let it get out of hand.
+Since they love to eat, weight gain can become a problem and can get out of hand.
 Keeping them on a healthy diet schedule can also help curb the aggression brought on by feeding on demand.
 By using certain techniques, this behavior can be controlled.

 - Affectionate and intelligent

 - Easily trained with proper techniques